ncatlab/nlab-content/pages/2/9/8/1/1892/content.md

 ### Log your changes ###

-In order that the rest of the $n$Lab crew has a chance of becoming aware of your changes, drop a note about what you did at [[latest changes]].
+In order that the rest of the $n$Lab crew has a chance of becoming aware of your changes, drop a note about what you did at [latest changes](http://www.math.ntnu.no/~stacey/Vanilla/nForum/?CategoryID=5).

 ### Pat yourself on the back ###